The original 19th-century mill became notorious during Industrial Revolution the for its unsavoury employment practices.

 Robert Blincoe was born around 1792.
 By 1796 he was an orphan and living in the St. Pancras workhouse in London.
 His parents are unknown.
-At the age of six he was sent to work as a chimney boy, an assistant of a chimney sweeper, but his master soon returned him to the workhouse.
+At the age of six he was sent to work as a chimney boy, but his master soon returned him to the workhouse.

 In 1802, when Lowdham Mill was closed, Blincoe and others were sent to Litton Mill in Derbyshire.
 Treatment remained the same, and he remained there till he was an adult.